Global hyperbolicity in higher signatures: Causality in higher signature

-\begin{proof} We first wish to determine the set of points $x$ such that $\{x\} \cup S^-$ is in timelike position and $T(x)$ is in the disk bounded by $S^-$ in $\R^{0,q}$.
-Using the result proven in \ref{timeposition}, those points are exactly those in $T^{-1}(D(0,1))$ such that for each $y \in S^-$, $[x,y]$ is timelike.
-This area is clearly bounded by the joint of the spheres $S^-$ and $S^+$, hence the result. \end{proof}
+\begin{proof} Let $T : \R^{p,q} \rightarrow \R^{0,q}$ be the orthogonal projection.
+We first wish to determine the set of points~$x$ such that~$\{x\} \cup S^-$ is in timelike position and~$T(x)$ is in the disk bounded by~$S^-$ in~$\R^{0,q}$.
+Using the result proven in \ref{timeposition}, those points are exactly those in~$T^{-1}(D(0,1))$ such that for each~$y \in S^-$,~$[x,y]$ is timelike.
+This area is clearly bounded by the union of all lightlike segments from pairs of points in $S^- \times S^+$, hence the result. \end{proof}

-\begin{rem} The space $Diam_{p,q}$ can be interpreted as a generalization of the causal diamond in Lorentzian geometry, where the two points defining the diamond are replaced by an oriented timelike mobius sphere of dimension $q-1$. \end{rem}
+\begin{rem} The space~$\Diam_{p,q}$ can be interpreted as a generalization of the causal diamond in Lorentzian geometry, where the two points defining the diamond are replaced by an oriented timelike Möbius sphere of dimension~$q-1$. \end{rem}

+\begin{defn} A subset $S$ of $\ein^{p,q}$ will be called a positive (resp. negative) \emph{Môbius sphere} of dimension $k$ if it is the projectivisation of the intersection of a sub-vector space of $\R^{p+1,q+1}$ of signature $\R^{k+1,1}$ (resp. $\R^{1, k+1}$) with the isotropic cone $\pazocal{C}$. \end{defn}

+When a positive (resp. negative) Möbius sphere of dimension $k$ is contained within an affine chart $\R^{p,q}$ of $\ein^{p,q}$, there exists an affine space of signature $\R^{k+1,0}$ (resp. $\R^{0, k+1}$) for which it is a sphere for the induced metric.
+In particular, $S^-$ is a negative Môbius sphere of dimension $q-1$.

-\begin{rem} When $S$ is a topological sphere in timelike position of dimension $q-1$ in $\R^{p,q}$, the open future of $S$ will be called a causal diamond.
-When, like $S_-$, $S$ is a mobius sphere, the causal diamond will be said to be \emph{flat}. \end{rem}
+\begin{rem} When~$S$ is a topological sphere in timelike position of dimension~$q-1$ in~$\R^{p,q}$, either the open future or the closed future of~$S$, depending on its orienation, is bounded.
+It will be called a causal diamond.
+When $S$ is a Möbius sphere, the causal diamond will be said to be \emph{flat}. \end{rem}

-Let's now move on to the space $L$.
+Let's now move on to the space~$L$.